Matus-Dubrava/file_scanner/README.md

     -   add script for running test coverage
     -   add option to search based on custom attributes and values via `mdm list` once the custom file attributes are implemented
-    -   add `commit` argument to functions that perform database operations so that they can optionally commit changes
     -   rename `mdm` to `mdm` (MetadataManager)
     -   add support for both global (repository-level) and file-level custom metadata and option to filter out records based on them
     -   add CHANGELOG.md file
-    -   add `--debug` flag to control printing of trackeback to stderr
     -   check how exceptions are passed throughout the code and make necessary changes so that traceback is not lost
     -   implement `mdm refresh` which will create new `history` record for each `ACTIVE` record in `file` table
     -   add support for `rm --recursive/-r <directory>`
         -   this will remove all files tracked by `mdm`
         -   if the directory is empty after files were removed, remove the directory as
-    -   update `rm` to not delete files that are not tracked by `mdm`
     -   add `--repository-path` option to `rm` so that it can be run from outside of `mdm` repository
     -   implement 2 Phase Commit when synchronizing parent `mdm` database with child `mdm` database
     -   add Mixins to the Sqlalchemy models implementing `__repr__` method